 - Q How can diabetes affect my skin?

-- Q What types of skin infections might affect me if I have diabetes?
+- Q How can a fungal infection affect me if I have diabetes?